Dumboiroy/tp/docs/UserGuide.md

 title: User Guide
 ---

-HeartLink is a desktop app for **managing clients' contacts and appointment ** for **Social Workers in Singapore**.
+HeartLink is a desktop app for **managing clients' contacts and appointment** for **social workers in Singapore**.
 It is optimized for use via a **Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, HeartLink can get your contact management tasks done faster than traditional GUI apps.

 ## Table of Contents
 1. [About this guide](#about-this-guide)